Do I Use A Paddock Groomer?

 making it lightweight, tough and weather resistant for use outdoors

 so it won't fade, rust or rot - particularly important when collecting

 Every Paddock Groomer comes with an instruction booklet for use and

 A: The brushes used by the Paddock Groomer

 to sweep your paddocks clean are strong, industrial standard brushes

 as used by common road sweepers.
-General use in your horse paddocks
+Normal use in your horse paddocks or

-at the sides for further use, and are also easy to completely replace
+the sides for further use, and are also easy to completely replace if

 Where Can I Buy A Paddock Groomer?

 us today to enquire or order your Paddock Groomer!
 Machines are